BECOME MORE SELF SUFFICIENT WITH FOOD

 c.
 Remove scum

 d.
-Using a ladle transfer the water carefully into a clean container making sure that you leave behind any sediment
+Using a ladle transfer the water carefully into a clean container making sure that you leave be

-Completing this course will give you knowledge, awareness, confidence and inspiration to grow a wider range of things, then harvest and use what you grow in a wider range of ways than you have ever done before.
+Completing this course will give you knowledge, awareness, confidence and inspiration to grow a wider range of things, and to harvest and use what you grow in a wider range of ways than you have ever done before.

 You will learn different ways to preserve foods from drying and smoking to making preserves and freezing.
 With that understanding reduce your reliance on buying in food for much longer periods through the year.